In Depth: Cross-section

 - Right ventricle: The right ventricle pumps blood from the right atrium to the pulmonary trunk and out to the lungs via the pulmonary arteries.

-- Left ventricle: The thickest of all the chambers, the left ventricle is the hardest working part of the heart as it pumps blood throughout the whole body.
+- Left ventricle: The thickest of all the chambers, the left ventricle is the hardest working part of the heart as it pumps blood throughout the entire body.

 Each of the four chambers of the heart has its own valve.
 They are: